thiagoesteves/deployex/README.md

  * Provides installer script to be used with ubuntu hosts.
  * Provides status information per instance:
    - OTP connectivity
-   - Previous version installed
+   - Version history
-   - Last deployment
+   - Last deployment status
    - Number of restarts

 # What is missing for the version 1.0.0